Quick start guide - LimeSurvey 2.50+

 - Advanced settings: It includes options that are non user or settings-related.
 They can be used to enhance your LimeSurvey installation.

-- Template editor: If you would like to add/edit/delete templates, access this option.
+- Themes: If you would like to add/edit/delete templates, access this option.
 The templates allow control over the look and feel of pages of your survey;

 - Manage label sets: Label sets are basically list templates where each list has a set of codes with labels and it can be used in most question types either as answers or as sub-questions;